Fattmerchant Mobile Review

 If you don’t settle the batch by this time, you can expect 1-2 business days for your funds.

 If having your funds immediately is a concern, make sure you check whether you’re eligible for next-day funding.
-Otherwise, you might want to look at Square, which offers instant and scheduled deposits for 1% of the transfer value, or PayPal, which offers instant transfers to banks for $0.25, or the ability to spend your PayPal balance with a debit card.
+Otherwise, you might want to look at Square, which offers instant and scheduled deposits for 1% of the transfer value, or PayPal, which offers instant transfers to banks for 1%, as well as the ability to spend your PayPal balance with a debit card.

 Contract Length & Cancellation